ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

 cargo new hexocat-bot --bin
 ```

 In order to be able to call Github APIs, we need to wire in a new dependency – Anterofit.
-Anterofit is a library which allows to gracefully consume REST APIs by declaring services as traits, which encapsulate all necessary information about target endpoint.
+Anterofit is a library which allows to gracefully consume REST APIs by declaring services as traits, which encapsulate all necessary information about the target endpoint.
 It has integration with the most popular serialization library for Rust called Serde, which makes parsing JSON a breeze.

 In order to compile Anterofit as a part of the project, we need to modify `Cargo.toml` file.